CtrlK

 Actionability

-Fully executable code throughout: complete GitHub Actions YAML workflows, CLI commands for secret configuration, a full TypeScript test suite with proper imports and assertions, and a release gate workflow.
-Everything is copy-paste ready with specific versions, timeouts, and configurations.
+Fully executable code throughout: complete GitHub Actions YAML workflows, CLI commands for secret configuration, a full TypeScript test suite with proper assertions and timeouts, and a release gate workflow.
+Everything is copy-paste ready with real library imports and API calls.

 3 / 3